lubianat/what_is_a_cell_type/README.md

 ## 2020

+ - Miller JA, Gouwens NW, Tasic B, Collman F, van Velthoven CT, Bakken TE, Hawrylycz MJ, Zeng H, Lein ES, Bernard A. [Common cell type nomenclature for the mammalian brain.](https://doi.org/10.7554/eLife.59928) Elife.
+2020 Dec 29;9:e59928.

+Jeremy Miller and colleagues at the Allen Institute discuss some of the challenges in organizing cell types in single cell transcriptomics.
+Miller under the motivation that a *community-recognized repository for storing and tracking cell type assignments and associated taxonomies does not currently exist*, and discusses current efforts related to the Cell Ontology and the formal organization of cell types.
+States the need for *(1) standard nomenclature and (2) centralized and standardized infrastructure associated with cell type classification.* While I agree with the latter, I do not necessarily agree with the need for standard nomenclature for all cell classes, maybe only for cardinal cell classes.

+The work has a very practical feel for scRNA-seq and presents the *common cell type nomenclature (CCN), for matching and tracking cell types across studies.*, working on reference taxonomies "cell sets", which are assigned unique identifier tags.
+Has interesting definitions in Table 1, with clear value, but which mixes a bit too much the data clusters and the nature cell identities.
+Has all the merit of making definitions explicit.
+Two definitions are of special note:

+*Cell set:	Any tagged group of cells in a taxonomy.
+This includes cell types, groups of cell types, and potentially other informative groupings (e.g., all cells from one donor, organ, cortical layer, or transgenic line).*

+*Provisional cell type: Quantitatively derived data cluster defined within a taxonomy.
+This is a specific example of a cell set that is of high importance, as most other cell sets are groupings of one or more provisional cell types.*

+They also discuss and standardize concepts like a "cell set accession ID", a  "cell set label", a "cell set alias", a "cell set aligned alias" (*Analogous to ‘gene symbol’*).
+They present several 5 use cases with real-world datasets that make the work have more molecular biology and less of philosophy of biology feel.
+The examples are limited to the brain, though some of the claims are intended to be more general.

+In the final discussion, Jeremy contextualizes the CCN with the current efforts in the OBO Foundry (and even on the Wikidata knowledge graph, my topic of expertise) for organizing cell types.
+Claims that  we would benefit for *Centralizing a location for taxonomies, their associated cell sets, and underlying datasets*, and claims for a *cell type standards governing body* for *vetting ontologies for organizing data, controlled vocabulary for assigning cell type nomenclature, and will need to define a process for submission to ensure that critical data and metadata can be stored in a robust database"*, similar to the HUGO Gene Nomenclature Committee (HGNC), and mentions  *efforts under way through BRAIN Initiative-funded initiatives*.
+The Cell Ontology *de facto* plays some of those roles today, but I agree with Miller et al. that probably a more powerful (and well-funded) standards governing body could help accelerate the development of good standards.

 - Fishell G, Kepecs A. Interneuron types as attractors and controllers.
 [Annual review of neuroscience.](https://doi.org/10.1146/annurev-neuro-070918-050421) 2020 Jul 8;43:1-30.

 In this continuation to 2014's "[Interneuron cell types are fit to function.](https://doi.org/10.1038/nature12983)", Fishell and Kepecs this time base their propositions on "attractor states" arguing that *subtype identity is generated using a configurational (rather than combinatorial) code of transcription factors* and analyzing evidence that *combinations of TFs can initialize but not realize cell fates*.
 They trace back the attractor concept to Waddington's work and argue that there is a translation of *Waddington's concepts of chreods (canalized paths of development) to trajectories and homeorhesis (the tendency to return to a path) to attractor states.*